py-react/SSG/readme.md

 ```
-Note: Weird but working setup for SSG react apps, with custom webpack plugin to geneate HTML's
+Note: Weird but working setup for SSG react apps, with custom webpack plugin to geneate HTML files

 TODO:
     - Use hydarteRoot insted